geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/understanding_trasientEMresponse.rst

 .. purpose::

-    We provide expressions for trasient responses of the circuit model, compare them with harmonic responses, and understand their decay features.
+    We provide expressions for transient responses of the circuit model, compare them with harmonic responses, and understand their decay features.

 For the harmonic response, we used normalized EMF or magnetic field: